 1. Officers.
 The Officers of the Corporation shall consist of the Immediate Past President, President, Vice-President, Treasurer, Secretary, Member at Large, and such subordinate officers as the Executive Board may appoint or authorize the President to appoint.
 Any two or more offices may be held by the same person, but no Officer may act in more than one capacity where action of two or more Officers is required.
 All Officers shall be chosen from the existing Advisory Board.

 2. Election and Term of Office.
 The Nominating Committee shall nominate the Officers of the Corporation and they shall be elected by a majority of the Advisory Board every two years.
-Each Officer shall hold office for two years or until his or her death, resignation, retirement, removal or disqualification or until his or her successor has been elected and qualified.
+Each Officer shall hold office for two years or until their death, resignation, retirement, removal or disqualification or until their successor has been elected and qualified.
 Removal occurs by vote of the Executive and Advisory Boards, and not through private inurement.

 3. Resignation.
 An Officer may resign at any time by communicating such officer’s resignation to the Corporation.
 A resignation is effective when it is communicated, unless it specifies in writing a later effective date.
 If a resignation is made effective at a later date and the Corporation accepts the future effective date, the Executive Board, with the assent of the Advisory Board, may fill the pending vacancy before the effective date if the Executive Board provides that the successor does not take office until the effective date.

 4. Vacancies.
-The term of office of any Officer shall terminate upon April 15 following the election and qualification of a successor or upon the effective date of his or her resignation submitted in writing to the Secretary of the Executive Board, upon his or her death, or upon a vote of two-thirds of the full Executive and Advisory Boards to remove him or her from office if in their judgment the best interests of the Corporation will be served thereby.
+The term of office of any Officer shall terminate upon April 15 following the election and qualification of a successor or upon the effective date of their resignation submitted in writing to the Secretary of the Executive Board, upon their death, or upon a vote of two-thirds of the full Executive and Advisory Boards to remove them from office if in their judgment the best interests of the Corporation will be served thereby.
 Any vacancy among the Officers shall be filled by the Executive Board, with the assent of the Advisory board, by election at any regular meeting.

 5. President.
 The President shall chair the Annual Meeting and other meetings of the Executive Board and shall perform the following duties and responsibilities: